-If innocent person be thereby convicted and executed.-and if an innocent person be convicted and executed in consequence of such false evidence, the person who gives such false evidence shall be punished either with death or the punishment hereinbefore described.

-195. Giving or fabricating false evidence with intent to procure conviction of offence punishable with imprisonment for life or imprisonment.-Whoever gives or fabricates false evidence intending thereby to cause, or knowing it to be likely that he will thereby cause, any person to be convicted of an offence which 1[by the law for the time being in force in 2[India]] is not capital, but punishable with 3[imprisonment for life], or imprisonment for a term of seven years or upwards, shall be punished as a person convicted of that offence would be liable to be punished.
+- (2) If an innocent person be convicted and executed in consequence of false evidence referred to in sub-section (I), the person who gives such false evidence shall be punished either with death or the punishment specified in sub-section (I). - 231.
+Whoever gives or fabricates false evidence intending thereby to cause, or knowing it to be likely that he will thereby cause, any person to be convicted of an offence which by the law for the time being in force in India is not capital, but punishable with imprisonment for life, or imprisonment for a term of seven years or upwards, shall be punished as a person convicted of that offence would be liable to be punished.